johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 ### Activate the second module

 We now have the ‘scaffold’ of our reference dataset ready and if we wanted to, we could move straight on to STEP 3 and generate a tree from it.
-However for the purpose of this tutorial is to also go through STEP 2 and ‘enhance’ our scaffold dataset with protein data translated from available genomic data.
+However the purpose of this tutorial is to also go through STEP 2 and ‘enhance’ our scaffold dataset with protein data translated from available genomic data.
 To do this we can use the PaleoProPhyler's 2nd Module.
+Unfortunatelly this requires downloading some large genomic-data files.
+Both the Neanderthal and the Denisovan genome we will use are high coverage (>30x) and thus multiple Gigabits.
+Additionally they require a few edits before they are usable.
+This part of the tutorial will guide you through this process both for BAM files (modern humans) and for VCF files (NEanderthal & Denisovan).
+IF you are not interested in the transaltion part of the pipelines, please move to module number 3.
+If you translating genomes is your main interest, please follow the steps below to understand the process.
 First, activate the module by typing:

 ```bash
 conda activate Translator